| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 ahead of.
 A friend, running fourth, shows me the nose during the caution and I point to

+the outside telling them pass there, I will stay low.
 The restart goes good and I'm surprised that the leaders don't drive

+away very much.
+I finish the race 13th and roll to the pits.
 I took a look at the front brake and saw that the pin that holds the

 pads and both pads were gone.
 That let the pucks come out past the seals.
 I had put the